Standard Classic Cruise Itinerary

 Thursday, Day 5 - Fort Augustus to Dochgarroch

-This morning we enjoy a picturesque cruise across world-famous Loch Ness, with perhaps a chance of spotting “Nessie”, where en route we visit Urquhart Castle, mooring right below its spectacular ruins, before continuing our cruise to moor at the hamlet of Dochgarroch.
-After lunch we visit Cawdor Castle (the Cawdor Castle excursion is between 30th April and 7th October 2018 only.
-An alternative excursion to Fort George will replace it either side of these dates), forever immortalised in Shakespeare's "Scottish Play", Macbeth.
-The picturesque gardens have been listed as being amongst the top 100 in the UK.
+This morning we enjoy a picturesque cruise across world-famous Loch Ness, with perhaps a chance of spotting “Nessie”, where en-route we pass Urquhart Castle, navigating closely beneath its spectacular 13th century ruins, before continuing our cruise to moor at the hamlet of Dochgarroch.
+After lunch we visit Cawdor Castle, forever immortalised in Shakespeare's "Scottish Play", Macbeth (Please note that the excursion to Cawdor Castle is only possible between early May and the end of September.
+A visit to Fort George will replace it either side of these dates.).
+The picturesque gardens have been listed amongst the top 100 in the UK.
 The castle contains a superb collection of tapestries, pictures and furnishings and is still in use as a home for the Dowager Countess of Cawdor who resides there for several months of the year.
-Then we visit Culloden Moor, scene of the last major battle on British soil in 1746 and end our tour at the Clava Cairns, a pre-historic clan chieftain burial site dating back to 2000 B.C.
+If time allows, then we take a tour of Clava Cairns, a pre-historic clan chieftain burial site dating back to 2,000 B.C and setting for the Outlander TV series.
 Dinner on board.

 Friday, Day 6 - Dochgarroch to Muirtown